Heron's fountain

-Heron's fountain is a hydraulic machine invented by the 1st century AD inventor, mathematician, and physicist Heron of Alexandria (also known as Hero of Alexandria).
+Heron's fountain is a hydraulic machine invented by the 1st century AD inventor, mathematician, and physicist Heron (or Hero) of Alexandria.

 Heron studied the pressure of air and steam, described the first steam engine, and built toys that would spurt water, one of them known as Heron's fountain.
 Various versions of Heron's fountain are used today in physics classes as a demonstration of principles of hydraulics and pneumatics.

 Construction

 In the following description, call the 3 containers: